timofeymukha/turbulucid/README.rst

 Turbulucid also depends on python bindings for VTK, i.e the :code:`vtk` package.
 The version of VTK should be at least 7.0.0.
-With Anaconda, VTK can be obtained by running :code:`conda install -c conda-forge vtk` in the terminal.
+With Anaconda, VTK can be obtained by running :code:`conda install vtk` in the terminal.
 Currently, this installs version 8.1.1 of the software.

 Installing the package is easy.